 I caution that when determining your yoga studio name ensure you do the necessary due diligence as part of your yoga business blueprint.
 First off, choose a name that doesn’t conflict with other yoga studio names – especially locally.

-The way to do this is do a corporate search for your state or province or country.
+The way to do this is do a corporate search for your state or province.
 If you aren’t incorporating at the onset for whatever reason, the search will be useful because you may incorporate down the road.
 It would be a shame to lose your yoga studio name once you’ve built name-recognition.

 Ways to name your yoga studio

 1. Use your given name

 You have a given name (i.e. Lisa Smith) and you can follow in the footsteps of lawyers and other professionals by titling your yoga studio with your name.
 If you’re well known (and liked) in your town, this is good option.